 If you are a carnivore, Florence is definitely your place.
 Ok I agree with you, in Florence there is an immense artistic heritage to discover, and that is why the city if famous, but trust me, the local food tradition will also amaze you.
-The T-Bone Steak is grilled and “rare”.
-Do not ask for “well done” meat here as the cooks, chefs, and especially the Barbecue people, will take if very badly.
-The Fiorentina is an impressively big steak that must have a big and thick T-shaped bone that makes it is impossible to cook it deeply or the result will be a burnt shoe sole that you won’t like to eat.
+The T-Bone Steak is grilled and “rear”.
+Do not ask for “well done” meat here as the cooks, chefs, and especially the Barbecue people, will take it very badly.
+The Fiorentina is an impressively big steak that must have a big and thick T-shaped bone that makes it is impossible to cook it deeply or the result will be a burnt shoe-sole that you won’t like to eat.
 The Fiorentina must be soft and juicy, well grilled outside and pink inside.
 My suggestion for you is to share it: you won’t be able to have one on your own.

 6 – Rome – Spaghetti alla Carbonara

 Spaghetti alla Carbonara are a National Monument.
 The Italians are very funny and ironic people, they do accept friendly any joke about them.
 Except when food is concerned.
 You may be the most followed and beloved food blogger on earth or a an excellent cook, but if you just make one single and simple mistake at times of making the Carbonara, your career will be gone forever.
 The Italians won’t have any mercy on you.
-Spagnetti alla Carbonara are from central Italy and the best place to have them is Rome.
+Spaghetti alla Carbonara are from central Italy and the best place to have them is Rome.
 Not any part of Rome.
 There is an old saying stating that “once in Rome do what the Romans do”, therefore, follow the locals and move out of the city centre to find very small trattorias in the suburbs such as Garbatella or Testaccio.
 Do you need more reasons to go visit Rome?

 5 – Bari – Orecchiette with turnip greens

 Bari is a big city in Southern Italy, also referred to as the Milan of the South, in the Puglia Region.
-This part of the Country became recently very popular among Hollywood starts who choose it to spend their holiday for the quiet of the place and the beauty of its nature.
+This part of the Country became recently very popular among Hollywood stars who choose to spend their holiday in Puglia for the quiet of the place and the beauty of its nature.
 It’s a land of olives growing (one of the best Italian olive oil is from here).
 The most traditional recipe here is still not so popular outside Italy.
 It’s an ear-shaped hand made pasta that has to dry a bit before consumption.
-Have a stroll in the old town of Bari (Bari Vecchio) and you’ll see several old women sat on chairs along the streets, having a nice talks and making Orecchiette all day.
+Have a stroll in the old town of Bari (Bari Vecchio) and you’ll see several old women sat on chairs along the streets, having nice talks and making Orecchiette all day.
 The rest is simple: the dressing is made with Turnip greens.
 Good for vegetarian and vegan goers also.
 Go visit Bari and enjoy an extraordinary Orecchiette alle cime di rapa.

 4 – Catania – Arancini

-Sicily is brand itself, right?
+Sicily is a brand itself, right?
 Some do not even associate it with Italy even though the unification of the Country started right here in the mid 1800s.
-Catania is the second biggest city of Sicily, located at the feet of the Etna Mount (the tallest Volcano still active in Europe) and beside being a top ranked destination of the lovers of the baroque architecture it also is the birthplace of a very iconic recipe: the fried rice ball called Arancino.
-The name derives from the fact that Arancino look like an orange (arancio in Italian) once fried: same colour and same size.
+Catania is the second biggest city of Sicily, located at the feet of the Etna Mount (the tallest Volcano still active in Europe) and beside being a top ranked destination for the lovers of the baroque architecture, it also is the birthplace of a very iconic recipe: the fried rice ball called Arancino.
+The name derives from the fact that Arancino looks like an orange (arancio in Italian) once fried: same colour and same size.
 It’ a saffron scented boiled rice then shaped with the hands in the form of a ball stuffed at the centre with meat ragout, peas and a dice of mozzarella cheese.
 Breaded and then fried, the Aarancino is a full meal.
-As it was born as a street food my recommendation for you it to have it while strolling around the city of Catania.
+As it was born as a street food, my recommendation for you it to have it while strolling around the city of Catania.

 3 – Naples – Pizza